Greece's Kouvelis sticks to pro-euro, anti-austerity stance

-“We are sticking to our program: we want to cut ourselves loose from the bailout deal while maintaining a steady, pro-European course,” he told reporters.
+“We are sticking to our programme: we want to cut ourselves loose from the bailout deal while maintaining a steady, pro-European course,” he told reporters.

-“The Democratic Left will honor its pre-election pledges.
+“The Democratic Left will honour its pre-election pledges.
 We will not contribute to the continuation of policies leading the people and society to misery.
 We won’t be a fig leaf for austerity policies.”

 The party is on track to take about 6 percent of the vote, based on early results.